macCesar/purgeTSS/docs/configuring-guide.md

 ```

 ## Disabling properties
-If you don't want to generate any classes for a certain property, set that plugin to false in your `corePlugins` configuration.
+If you don't want to generate any classes for a certain property, set that plugin to false in `corePlugins` configuration.

 ```javascript
 // ./purgetss/config.js